-Some of the general considerations in selecting property to give include:
+Some of the general considerations in selecting property to gift include:

 (1) Is the property likely to appreciate in value?
 Other things being equal, planners generally try to pick property that will appreciate substantially in value from the time of the transfer.
-The removal from the donor’s estate of the appreciation in the property (as well as the income from the property) should save a meaningful amount of estate taxes.
+The removal from the donor’s estate of the appreciation in the property (as well as the income from the property) should save a meaningful amount of estate and income taxes.

 The best type of property will have a low gift tax value and a high estate tax value.
 Life insurance, for example, is property with a low present value, but a high appreciation potential.
-If held until the date the insured dies, its appreciation in value is guaranteed.
+If held until the date the insured dies, its appreciation in value is guaranteed and estate-tax free.

 (2) Is the donee in a lower income tax bracket than the donor?
-Income splitting between the donor and a donee age 18 or older can be obtained by transferring high income-producing property to a family member in a lower bracket.
-High income-producing property is best for this purpose.
-High-dividend participating preferred stock in a closely held business or stock in a successful S corporation is a good example of high income-producing property.
+Income splitting between the donor and a donee age 18 or older can be accomplished by transferring high income-producing property to a family member in a lower bracket.
+Examples include high-dividend participating preferred stock in a closely held business or stock in a successful S corporation.

 Conversely, if the donor is in a lower bracket than the donee (for instance, if the parent who is retired makes a gift to a financially successful middle-aged child), the use of low-yield growth-type property may be indicated.
 Typically, gifts to children under age 24 should emphasize growth.

 (3) Is the property subject to indebtedness?
 A gift of property subject to indebtedness that is greater than its cost to the donor may result in a taxable gain.
+In other words, if by transferring the property by gift relieves the donor of the indebtedness (effectively shifting it to the done), it is as if the done purchased the property for the amount of the outstanding indebtedness.
 A gift of such property causes the donor to realize capital gain on the excess of the debt over basis.
-For example, the gift of a building, that cost the donor $10,000, appreciated to $100,000, and was mortgaged to $70,000, would result in an income tax gain to the donor on the difference between the debt outstanding at the time of the transfer and the donor’s basis.
-In this example, the gain would be $60,000.
-It would be realized at the time the gift became complete.
+For example, the donor gift a building that cost her $10,000 subject to a $70,000 mortgage.
+At the time of the gift, the fair market value of the building is $100,000.
+Treating the transaction as a part-sale part-gift, the donor would recognize a gain of $60,000 (the difference between the shifted debt $70,000 and the donor’s basis $10,000).
+The difference between the fair market value of the building $100,000 and the debt $70,000 (that the donee essentially paid to the donor by taking on that liability) would be a taxable gift.

 (4) Is the gift property’s cost basis above, below, or approximately the same as the property’s fair market value?
-Income tax law forbids the recognition of a capital loss if the subject matter of the gift has a cost basis above the property’s present fair market value.
-Neither the donor nor the donee can recognize a capital loss with respect to such property.
-Furthermore, if the gift property’s cost basis is above present fair market value, there will be no gift tax addition to basis because that addition depends on appreciation at the time of the transfer.
-Since there is no appreciation, no gift tax addition would be allowed.
+As illustrated above, a pre-gift loss in gifted property cannot be passed along to the donee of the gifted property.
+So if the fair market value at the time of the gift is less than the donor’s basis in the gift, the donee’s basis would be the fair market value.
+As a result, neither the donor (who will not be selling the property)nor the donee (who takes a date of gift fair market value basis) would recognize the pre-gift capital loss with respect to such property.
+Furthermore, if the gift property’s cost basis exceeds the date of gift fair market value, there will be no gift tax addition to basis because that addition is in proportion to the pre-gift appreciation (of which there is obviously none).
+Thus, in absence of appreciation, no gift tax addition would be allowed.